Antibiotics aren't always the answer.

 Microbial resistance weakens one of our most basic tools for fighting disease.
 Inappropriate use of antibiotics is the main threat to their continued effectiveness.
 In this newsletter we bring you practical, evidence-based information and resources to promote good antibiotic stewardship.

-- Tuberculosis—Multi-drug resistant tuberculosis is a threat to public health.
+December 2018—Multi-drug resistant tuberculosis is a threat to public health.
 Learn how healthcare providers can help control TB in our community.

 December 2017—Antimicrobial Stewardship Toolkit